alucchi/Continuous_Optimization/README.md

 2. HW2 Deadline: 28/04/2025
 3. HW3 Deadline: 26/05/2025

-Each homework is required to be written in Latex using the provided template [hw_template.zip](Homeworks).
-Each homework has to be submitted in "Homework" section via ADAM.
-The submitted file name should be in form "[full name]_hw[n]" where n is the index of the exercise.
+Each homework is required to be written in Latex using the provided template.
+The submitted file name should be in form [full name]_hw[n] where n is the index of the exercise.

-Each homework is equally weighted.
+**Note:** Each homework is equally weighted.
 Any homework that is sent late will not be graded and will be worth no credit.

+> Please mention the following declaration regarding the use of AI in your submitted copies.

+*"I have taken note of the fact that in the event of justified suspicion of the unauthorized or undisclosed use of AI in written assessments, I am upon request obligated to cooperate in confirming or ruling out the suspicion, for example by attending an interview."*

 ## Projects
 Projects have to be completed within a group of 2-3 students.
 Two types of projects you can pursue are: